Scared but defiant, Barcelona marches to reclaim city from terrorists

 “Racism is worse than anything,” Isern added.
 “I work with Pakistanis, with people from the Maghreb — they are the most peaceful people you will meet.”

-He has reason to worry — far-right groups were planning a demonstration for 7 p.m.
+He has reason to worry — far-right demonstrators planned an event at 7 p.m.
 (1 p.m.
 ET) in front of the famous Boqueria food market on La Rambla.

+The event — billed as an effort to "defend" Spain and Europe from cultures that "are totally alien to it," according to a statement by organizers — quickly degenerated after a much-larger group of chanting anti-fascist protesters surrounded a few dozen right-wing demonstrators.

+Scuffles broke out and police in riot gear stepped in to separate the groups.

 The 72-year-old says she doesn’t know where to turn now and worries she will not be able to take care of herself and her eight dogs if there is another attack.